Seirdy/seirdy.one/content/about/_index.md

 </dl>

 If you send me marketing emails or solicit guest posts, I will block you and submit you to third-party blocklists without warning.

+I've published a version of my OpenPGP key via Web Key Directory; this version has notations containing Ariadne identity proofs for a few more accounts of mine.
+You can [verify those accounts on any Keyoxide instance](https://keyoxide.org/wkd/seirdy%40seirdy.one) (requires JavaScript).

 At least two platforms listed in the "Social (centralized)" category are not endorsed, and I'm trying to wind down my use of them.
 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.